Can HMRC Chase a Dissolved Company?

 Given the gravity of the situation and potential legal implications, it is strongly advisable to seek expert advice.
 Please do make contact by phone, email or live chat to get some impartial professional advice.

 How Does HMRC Investigate a Dissolved Company?

-In cases of serious fraud or misconduct, criminal investigations may ensue, leading to fines or even imprisonment.
+- Criminal Investigations: In extreme cases involving severe fraud or misconduct, criminal investigations could ensue, leading to potential fines or imprisonment.